Stefal/bluegnss4droid/README.md

+## new feature
+ - increase precision of lat/lon
+ - add TTS support
+ - add some new field for rtk position

 ## Warning!
 I don't know what I'm doing!

 I'm just trying to build this app with zero knowledge in Java and Android.